The Princess on the Glass Hill: Sámi people

 The tale type has also been collected from the Inari Sami.
 A variant was translated into English with the name The Poor Boy and the King's Daughter, where, after his father dies, the poor youngest son captures a golden horse and rescues the king's daughter from a mountain.

-In Sámi tale De tre brødre ("The Three Brothers"), a father's dying wish is for his sons to visit his grave for three nights, but only Ruöbba, the youngest, respects his last will.
+In the Sámi tale The Three Brothers, a father's dying wish is for his sons to visit his grave for three nights, but only Ruöbba, the youngest, respects his last will.
 As such, his father's spirit grants him a cane to open a hidden storehouse with a horse and splendid garments.
 Then, the king announces his daughter is sitting atop a mountain and a knight brave enough should ride or jump and reach her to allow her to mark an imprint of her ring on the knight's flesh.
 Its collectors acknowledged it as a variant of the Norwegian tale.